 And Iowa women want to learn more and do better.
 The two areas Iowa women frequently reported they wanted to learn more about were retirement planning and investments.
 Younger women and women from lower income households also requested more education and guidance regarding budgeting and debt management and reduction.

-As your state government agency, the Iowa Insurance Division is here to help provide financial literacy to all Iowans through our Save4Later educational curriculum and this SmartHER Money public outreach program created specifically for women.
+As your state government agency, the Iowa Department of Insurance and Financial Services is here to help provide financial literacy to all Iowans through our Save4Later educational curriculum and this SmartHER Money public outreach program created specifically for women.
 We’re here to provide you with the tools and resources to empower you to secure your financial future.